PhoduCoder/go-marathon/notes-concurrency.md

 By splitting tasks into multiple independent goroutines, you let the CPU keep working on other tasks while some are waiting (I/O, sleep, etc.).

 This leverages the CPU’s speed more efficiently without changing the CPU itself.

+For waitgroups
+You never pass waitgroups around in functions rather pointers to waitgroups